 Dog and Cat Breeding

-Dogs and cats can develop serious health issues as a result of extreme breeding to exaggerate features and poor breeding practices.
+Dogs and cats can develop serious health issues as a result of poor breeding practices and breeding for extremes of conformation.

 Illegal Trade in Dogs and Cats